Rust Converter & Primer

 Is a unique corrosion control system developed for use on rusted ferrous metal surfaces.
 The ferrous surface to be protected is converted on contact to a black, complex organic iron compound by the unique deoxygenating agent incorporated in the Neutrarust 661® converter.
 This corrosion resistant layer is formed by utilising all the surface moisture and oxygen during the reduction reaction.
 Concurrently, the special copolymer latex emulsion covered system and dries to form an impermeable barrier to oxygen and moisture.

-Neutrarust 661® is a white organic copolymer latex that dries on rusted surfaces and chemically converts these to a black non-tacky layer in 30 minutes under normal conditions, forming an independent complex iron/iron-oxide/organic chemical compound which gives complete protection for the treated surface.
+Neutrarust 661® is a white organic copolymer latex that dries on rusted surfaces and chemically converts these to a ready to paint non-tacky layer in 30 minutes under normal conditions, forming an independent complex iron/iron-oxide/organic chemical compound which gives complete protection for the treated surface.
 The continuous chemical curing of Neutrarust 661® forms a chemical bond with every metal interface, pacifying, neutralising and chemically converting rust.
-The black chemical compound layer is completely neutral and can be used as a primer, without further treatment, for standard or synthetic resin lacquers, oil-based paints, two-component lacquers or bitumastic and oil tar-based finishes including micaceous iron-oxide paints.
+The ready to paint chemical compound layer is completely neutral and can be used as a primer, without further treatment, for standard or synthetic resin lacquers, oil-based paints, two-component lacquers or bitumastic and oil tar-based finishes including micaceous iron-oxide paints.
 Neutrarust 661® is non-toxic and does not contain phosphoric acid or lead.

 Neutrarust 661® has approvals from the British Ministry of Defence and NATO